| Globalization,

 lift their people out of abject poverty and are now focused

 simply on how to globalize in the most stable manner.
+Some prefer to go faster, and some

 prefer to phase out currency controls and subsidies